 The following constitute violations of this Acceptable Use Policy:

 - Digital Millenium Copyright Act of 1996 (DMCA).
 Using the Services to host, promote, or sell any content (by email, uploading, posting, or otherwise) that violates copyright-protected work under DMCA laws.

 - Illegal use.
 Using the Services to transmit any material (by email, uploading, posting, or otherwise) that, intentionally or unintentionally, violates any applicable local, state, or national law, or any rules or regulations promulgated thereunder.

-- Harrassment/Threats, Hate Crimes, or Acts of Terrorism.
-Using the Services to transmit any material (by email, uploading, posting, or otherwise) that harasses individuals, threatens or encourages bodily harm, hate crimes, destruction of property, or acts of terrorism.
+- Cyberbullying, Harrassment/Threats, Hate Crimes, or Acts of Terrorism.
+Using the Services to bully a person, transmit any material (by email, uploading, posting, or otherwise) that harasses individuals, threatens or encourages bodily harm, hate crimes, destruction of property, or acts of terrorism.

 - Hate Speech, Racism, or Slurs.
 Attacks aimed at any race, religion, color, nationality, disability or sexual orientation are not permitted.
 Similarly, domain names containing profanity or slurs may not be registered through Canvas Host.
 We support your right to free speech, but not if doing so limits another’s rights.
 We also don’t care to have our brand associated with your negativity or crudeness.